-The Denver Art Museum will reopen to the public on June 6, 2020.
+The Martin Building will reopen to the public on June 6, 2020.
 Following two years of hard construction to create a welcoming, engaging, and united campus, the museum announced in Nov.
 2019 that its construction phase is complete.
 Current and future site work will include exterior plaza construction, and collection move in, and gallery installation for the summer reopening.

 Thanks to the thousands of visitors that experience transformative encounters with art each year, the DAM is in the top 20 most attended art museums in North America.
 Home to award-winning exhibitions and top-tier programs for all ages, the DAM is a place for shared, hands-on experiences, an appreciation for diverse cultures, and personal expression.
 It is a beacon for creativity and innovation, the very qualities that make our city great.

 The completion of the Martin Building project will expand the museum’s ability to serve the community, welcome guests to our city, and preserve and present priceless works of art from cultures around the world and throughout history for generations to come.
 A phased reopening begins on June 6, 2020, with the debut of the new Sie Welcome Center, Bartlit Learning and Engagement Center, and more.
 Learn more.